Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 * The fourth dimension of the Tesseract represents the recursive application of the breath cycle.
 Each iteration "lifts" the current state through this fourth dimension, allowing for modulation and interaction with other states.
 * The increased symmetry of $B_4$ compared to $A_4$ reflects a vastly expanded space of possible coherent configurations and transformations.
 The system gains more degrees of freedom for achieving and maintaining coherence at higher levels of organization.

 This conceptual mapping suggests that the evolution of coherent systems within the Adelic framework is a progression towards higher-dimensional (in a recursive or phase-space sense) and more symmetrically integrated states.
 The Tesseract, as the geometric embodiment of the recursive breath cycle acting on a foundational (tetrahedral) coherence unit, provides the architectural framework for this evolution.
-This aligns with ideas of hyperdimensional geometry playing a role in physical and cognitive models.⁴⁹
+This aligns with ideas of hyperdimensional geometry playing a role in physical and cognitive models.

 ### **C. Comparative Review: Adelic Ontology versus Other Foundational Models**